kavia-common/ai-assistance-platform-4294-4344/react_frontend/README.md

 ## Development Notes

 - Health display: The health check is performed against GET /api/health.
-The frontend normalizes any response into ok or unavailable for display in the banner.
+The frontend normalizes any 200 response into "ok" (any non-2xx -> "unavailable") for display in the banner.
+The target URL resolves to `${getApiBase()}/api/health` which is http://localhost:3001/api/health for local development unless overridden.
 See src/api/client.js:getHealth and src/components/ChatWindow.js for the UI handling.
 - Chat flow: Sending a message triggers a POST to /api/chat with payload { messages: [{ role, content }], prompt: string }.
 The frontend expects a response { message: { role, content } } and displays it as the assistant’s reply.
 See src/api/client.js:postChat and src/hooks/useChat.js.
 - Suggestions: Optional initial suggestions are loaded from GET /api/suggest and displayed when there are no messages yet.
 See src/api/client.js:getSuggestions and src/components/ChatWindow.js.